-5.2 Practical Light-Fields Are All About Efficiency Brute force digital light-fields as described above are rightly associated with an enormous amount of image data and still a low quality imagery.
+Brute force digital light-fields as described above are rightly associated with an enormous amount of image data and still low quality imagery.
 In the following text, we explain how light-fields can create high-fidelity imagery with comparable processing efficiency in respect to the classical flat imagery - creating focal depth at low computing cost.

-5.2.1 Near-Eye Projection Classical TV-like light-field panels project the vast majority of unique image data to no one's eyes.
+Classical TV-like light-field panels project the vast majority of unique image data to no one's eyes.